Compare School Options

 What Can You Expect from an Online Master’s in Mechanical Engineering Program?

 On average, an online master’s in mechanical engineering requires 30 credit hours, including core coursework, electives, and a thesis or similar capstone project.
-Depending on whether you attend full-time or part-time, most students can graduate in less than two years.
-Part-time students may need three years or more.
+Full-time students can graduate within two years, while part-time students may need three years or more.

 Potential courses you’ll take in an online master’s in mechanical engineering program